-By concentrating growth and guiding its form, the City can invest in roads, water, and sewer more efficiently.
-This supports long-term sustainability and avoids scattered or leapfrog development patterns.
-The review of natural hazards also informs where development is most viable and resilient.
+When development is concentrated and guided, the City can invest in roads, water, and sewer more efficiently.
+This supports longterm sustainability and avoids scattered or leapfrog development patterns.
+The review of natural hazards in this analysis helps identify the potential impacts to infrastructure based on current land use and supports the future land use decision making.